uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/mutexes/rw_mutex.rst

         };
     };

-A type `RWM` satisfies the `ReaerWriterMutex` if it meets the following requirements.
+A type `RWM` satisfies `ReaderWriterMutex` if it meets the following requirements.
 They form a superset of the :doc:`Mutex requirements <mutex>`.

 .. cpp:type:: RWM::scoped_lock